Bank Street College of Education logo

 Key Highlights

-• Established in 1916 as the Bureau of Educational Experiments, pioneering research in progressive education.
+• Founded in 1916 as the Bureau of Educational Experiments, pioneering research in progressive education.

-• Approximately 59% of Bank Street School for Children applicants receive financial aid, with an average award of around $21,618.
+• Approximately 59% of applicants to the School for Children receive financial aid, with an average amount around $21,618.

 Timeline